Leggett-Garg Macrorealism and temporal correlations: Experimental tests of macrorealism

 where $b(t)$ is a noise term that is typically assumed uncorrelated with $\Q(t)$, which corresponds to a vanishing back-action on the system in the limit of a weak measurement, i.e., $a \rightarrow 0$.
 For instance, in Refs.~\cite{HalliwellPRA2016,HalliwellPRADecoherent} the quasiprobability approach is combined with weak measurements and ideal-negative results to justify the NIM assumption in an experimental setting.

-Note however, that here NIM still relies mostly on the weakness of the measurement in itself, and in fact, when employed in an actual experiment it has been complemented with the negative-result measurement idea~\cite{MajidyPRA2019}.
+Note however, that here NIM still relies mostly on the weakness of the measurement in itself, and in fact, in some experiments it has been employed complemented with the negative-result measurement idea~\cite{MajidyPRA2019}.
 In this respect, note once more that a quantum model for a weak measurement has no meaning for a stubborn macrorealist.
-In a macrorealist perspective the measurement process is described in a device-independent fashion based solely on MR, NIM, and IND assumptions.
+In a macrorealist perspective the measurement process is described in a device-independent fashion based solely on MRPS, NIM, and IND assumptions.

-To address this problem, Emary~\cite{EmaryPRA2017} proposed to substitute the NIM assumption with a different one, namely the {\it equivalently invasive measurability} (EIM) assumption: \begin{itemize} \item[EIM] The invasive influence of ambiguous measurements on any given macrorealist state is the same as that of unambiguous ones \end{itemize} Here, an {\it ambiguous} measurement is intended as one not revealing the exact state of the system, but rather giving some noisy information.
+To address this problem, Emary~\cite{EmaryPRA2017} proposed to substitute the NIM assumption with a different one, namely the {\it equivalently invasive measurability} (EIM) assumption: \begin{itemize} \item[EIM] The invasive influence of ambiguous measurements on any given macroreal state is the same as that of unambiguous ones \end{itemize} Here, an {\it ambiguous} measurement is intended as one not revealing the exact value of an observable, but rather giving some noisy information.
 One example is given by Eq.~\eqref{eq:W_weak}, where the term $b(t)$ is a noise term uncorrelated with the actual measurement of the observable $\Q(t)$.
 The simplest example of an ambiguous measurement discussed by Emary~\cite{EmaryPRA2017} is the following.
 Instead of performing a projective measurement $\Q = \sum_{q=0}^2 q\ketbra{q}$, one considers the three projectors $\{\openone - \ketbra{q}\}_{q=0}^2$.
-Each of them detects the state in which the system is not, which we denote as $\overline{q}$, with a certain probability $p_A(\overline{q})=\tr[\rho (\openone -\ketbra{q})]$.
-Of course, $\{\openone - \ketbra{q}\}_{q=0,1,2}$ is not a valid POVM, thus the measurement process involves some postselection of the favorable outcomes.
+Each of them detects the state in which the system is not, which we denote as $\overline{q}$, with a certain probability $p_A(\overline{q})=\tr[\varrho (\openone -\ketbra{q})]$.
+Note that $\{\openone - \ketbra{q}\}_{q=0,1,2}$ is not a valid POVM, thus the measurement process involves some postselection of the favorable outcomes.